Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Load Index

 When it comes to understanding tires, the load index is a crucial factor to consider.
 The is a numerical code that indicates the maximum weight a tire can carry when properly inflated.
 This code is typically found on the sidewall of the tire and corresponds to a specific weight capacity.
-For example, a tire with a load index of 95 can support 1521 pounds per tire.
+For example, a tire with a of 95 can support 1521 pounds per tire.
 It’s important to match the of your tires to the weight requirements of your vehicle to ensure safe and optimal performance.

 • Check the on your tire sidewall to determine the weight capacity.